bjp447/RESTfulChess/README.md

 Based on the chess engine from https://sourceforge.net/projects/javaopenchess/ published by matlak.

-4/10/19
+Brennan Pohl, 3/31/19

 This project strips the UI from javaopenchess and provides a stateful RESTful interface using Spring Boot to access and interact with the chess engine instead.

-Oringinaly written as a homewrok assignment for a Cloud Computing course.
+Oringinaly written as a homework assignment for a Cloud Computing course, Spring 2019.

 relevent packages/files: